whage/thesis/thesis.md

 that can reach execution is well behaved.
 A well behaved program is one that does not produce forbidden / untrapped errors.
 In a theoretical context, "type soundness" is usually used instead of safety but the two are more or less synonyms.

+In a more practical sense, soundness is the ability for a type checker to catch every single error that might happen at runtime.
+This sometimes means catching errors that will not actually happen at run time.
+As a sidenote "completeness" in type systems means the "inverse" of soundness: it is the ability for a type checker to only ever catch errors that would happen at runtime.
+This comes at the cost of sometimes missing errors that will happen at runtime. [@flowjs]

+> In modern languages, type systems are sound (they prevent what they claim to) but not complete
+> (they reject programs they need not reject).
+Soundness is important because it lets language users
+> and language implementers rely on X never happening [...]
+> Type systems are not complete because for almost anything you might like to check statically, it is impossible
+> to implement a static checker that given any program in your language (a) always terminates, (b) is sound,
+> and (c) is complete. [@cse-341, p.15]

 People often conflate static typing, dynamic typing and type safety.
 Regardless of whether type checking happens statically (before running the program) or dynamically (during running the program), a language may or may not be called safe, we'll see examples later when discussing the type systems of specific languages.